 - Prognosis depends on the degree of renal impairment at presentation and the degree of obstruction of the urinary tract, bowel and blood vessels.

-- Idiopathic (nonmalignant) retroperitoneal fibrosis has a generally good prognosis unless not appropriately diagnosed or treated, when the disease can cause severe complications, eg end-stage renal failure.
+- Idiopathic (non-malignant) retroperitoneal fibrosis has a generally good prognosis unless not appropriately diagnosed or treated, when the disease can cause severe complications - eg, end-stage kidney disease.

 - Malignant retroperitoneal fibrosis has a poor prognosis.
 Most patients only live for 3-6 months after receiving a diagnosis of malignant retroperitoneal fibrosis.

 - Lifelong follow-up is required for possible progressive or recurrent disease.

 - Vaglio A, Salvarani C, Buzio C; Retroperitoneal fibrosis.
 Lancet.
 2006 Jan 21;367(9506):241-51.

 - Thongprayoon C, Spanuchart I, Cheungpasitporn W, et al; Idiopathic retroperitoneal fibrosis: a challenging case in a rare disease.
 N Am J Med Sci.
 2014 May;6(5):237-8. doi: 10.4103/1947-2714.132945.

 - Chiba K, Kamisawa T, Tabata T, et al; Clinical features of 10 patients with IgG4-related retroperitoneal fibrosis.
 Intern Med.
 2013;52(14):1545-51.
 Epub 2013 Jul 15.